 Within CAEPIA, the Doctoral Consortium is organized as a forum for PhD students to interact with other researchers through the discussion of their thesis projects.

-With the aim of highlighting the academic and practical importance of AI in university studies, the Bachelor’s Final Thesis and Master’s Final Thesis competition based on AI techniques is announced.
+With the aim of highlighting the academic and practical importance of AI in university studies, the Bachelor’s Final Thesis and Master’s Final Thesis awards based on AI techniques is announced.

 Additionally, this edition of CAEPIA will include outstanding works (Key Papers) already published in prestigious journals or forums.

-At CAEPIA’26, several federated conferences and workshops will be held, each with its own program committee and individual call for papers.
+CAEPIA’26 includes several affiliated conferences and workshops, each with its own program committee and individual call for papers.

 Types of contributions